 “… the forgotten Americans: the migrant workers on farms, the workers at meat processing plants, the men and women of this country at factories.”

 As long ago as 1906, Upton Sinclair’s The Jungle laid bare working conditions in the meatpacking industry.
-The most disturbing aspect of the book is how little slaughterhouse working conditions have changed in the past 114 years.
+The book’s most disturbing aspect is how little slaughterhouse working conditions have changed in the past 114 years.

 Author, Sue Coe, describes a meatpacking scene in her 1995 book Dead Meat, “There is a long line of workers as far as the eye can see… They work so fast I can’t see their hands moving.”